tobyash86/WebGoat.NET/readme.md

 ## Known issues:

-1. Used LocalDB format is compatible only with Windows OS, it needs to be replaced with SQLite
-2. No support for Docker Linux containers (see pt.
-1).
-3. Newest OWASP Top 10 is not covered.
+1. Newest OWASP Top 10 is not covered.
 Vulnerabilities needs to be added to the code base.
-4. Educational documents/trainings for each OWASP Top 10 category are missing (old OWASP Top 10 is covered).
+2. Educational documents/trainings for each OWASP Top 10 category are missing (old OWASP Top 10 is covered).

 ## Changelog: